From Italy to Dachau with Alex Kershaw

 No matter how many history books or first-hand accounts you read through, chances are that you’ll never really be able to come close to truly understanding what soldiers experience on the frontlines.
 Naturally, going to war ourselves to find out isn’t exactly a bright idea, so we are mostly limited to movies and literature to try and create a construct of what it’s supposed to be like.
 In my opinion, too many authors and movie directors aren’t interested in telling a story objectively, as it really happened; there are always some sensationalizations or omissions of detail to fit a certain narrative, one designed to get a reaction from the audience.
 Thankfully, there are still authors like Alex Kershaw who aim to bring us stories from the war in as much authenticity and accuracy as possible, as he did in his book The Liberator.

-To explain it briefly, this book chronicles the journey of the 157 th Infantry across Europe, centred specifically on one individual: Felix Sparks.
+To explain it briefly, this book chronicles the journey of the 157th Infantry across Europe, centred specifically on one individual: Felix Sparks.
 He and his men have carved a path for the Allies through Italy and made their way all the way through Europe into Bavaria, where they became the liberators of the infamous Dachau concentration camp.
 From July 1943 until the end of the war, we follow this band of brothers as they experience war in all of its maddening realism, telling a tale that is more grim and spiritually desolating than hopeful.
 This is war as it truly happened through the eyes of a few men who have seen more than anyone should.
-A word of warning, this book is not for the faint of heart, exposing the horrific depths of human nature that are within reach for us all.
+A word of warning, The Liberator is not for the faint of heart, exposing the horrific depths of human nature that are within reach for us all.

 A Cruel Accuracy